How to Easily Get Hard Water Stains Off Cars by Yourself at Home

 Having a water spot on your car window can be very disturbing.
 However, there are methods you can use to rectify such issues.
 Here is how to get hard water stains off car windows:

 Lemon is very active in mobbing up water spots.
-All you have to do is slice the lemon into half and massage it on the window with considerable pressure.
+All you have to do is slice the lemon in half and massage it on the window with considerable pressure.
 The acidic nature of lemon will make the hard stain wipe off with ease.

 Then, you can clean off the excess lemon using a soft fabric or paper cloth.
 Round up the whole cleaning process with a spray of glass cleaner and clean it off with newspaper for a streak-free shine.